semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 #### Public (free) and private repositories

-A user has to create an account in order to contribute content to the site, but public repositories can be browsed and downloaded by anyone.
+A user has to create a GitHub account in order to create repositories:

+- Public repositories are free, and can be browsed and downloaded by anyone.
-Pricing of plans for [private repositories](https://github.com/pricing).
-Developer plan costs $7/month but is free, if you are a [student](https://education.github.com/pack).
+- Private repositories have associated costs - see [pricing of plans](https://github.com/pricing).
+The developer plan costs $7/month but is free, if you are a [student / academic](https://education.github.com/pack).

-There are alternatives to github, e.g. [gitlab](https://about.gitlab.com/), which uses a different business model with free private repositories and cost plans for public ones.
+There are alternatives to GitHub, e.g. [GitLab](https://about.gitlab.com/), which works similarly but uses a different strategy with free private repositories and cost plans for public ones.

-#### Features

-General:

-- Documentation
-- Issues
-- Pull requests
-- History of commits
-- Email notifications
-- Github pages

-Social-network like:

-- Wikis
-- Feeds
-- Followers

 #### Markdown

-Github uses markdown, a lightweight markup language with plain text formatting syntax, to render pages.
-See examples of markdown syntax [here](https://en.wikipedia.org/wiki/Markdown)
+GitHub uses Markdown, a language with plain text formatting syntax, to render pages online.
+See examples of Markdown syntax [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ### How can it be useful for you?

-These are several ways how people use github:
+These are many ways how people use Git and GitHub:

 #### To release and distribute software